ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 [Link](https://programs.sigchi.org/chi/2025/program/content/189000)

 Abstract: Tangible programming engages children through hands-on and collaborative learning but often lacks integration with widely used programming platforms, which limits their extensibility and relevance in existing educational contexts.
 To address this, we propose Tangible-MakeCode (T-MC), a system that combines physical coding blocks with MakeCode.
 T-MC enables students, including beginners in coding, to design and program interactive wireless communication projects.
-Students assemble the blocks, capture an image with a webcam, and convert it into code for the MakeCode, which they can simulate and upload to their micro: bit boards.
+Students assemble the blocks, capture an image with a webcam, and convert it into code for MakeCode, which they can simulate and upload to their micro:bit boards.
 We describe the iterative design of T-MC, informed by participatory design workshops with 53 children and feedback from expert interviews with six teachers.
-A pilot study with 21 children (ages 12–14; 𝐹 = 11, 𝑀 = 10) demonstrates that T-MC is an engaging and inclusive tool that empowers beginners to contribute to team projects by providing an accessible platform for prototyping ideas.
+A pilot study with 21 children (ages 12-14; M=10, F=11) demonstrates that T-MC is an engaging and inclusive tool that empowers beginners to contribute to team projects by providing an accessible platform for prototyping ideas.